6 Text Messaging Marketing Strategies for Your Healthcare Small Business

-Looking for a way to reach your clients that ensures they’ll see your message?
+Looking for a way to reach your patients that ensures they’ll actually see your message?
 Have you tried text messages yet?

 Email open rates are falling fast, and calling clients on the phone can be an unwelcome interruption in their day.
 Today, over 79% of Americans own a smartphone, and the average user checks their phone a staggering 150 times per day.
 Plus, SMS messages get a 98% open rate, so your marketing messages are practically guaranteed to be seen.